 Law enforcement safety is a Department of Justice and BJA priority.
 In support of the President's officer safety-focused Executive Order, BJA's National Officer Safety Initiatives (NOSI) currently address law enforcement safety in three key areas: law enforcement suicide, traffic safety, and a national public awareness and education campaign.
 BJA knows that officer safety encompasses a wide range of issues aside from tactics; it also includes physical, emotional, and mental factors.
 All contribute equally to an officer being safe.

-- Firearms-related fatalities were the leading cause of officer deaths, with 53 officers shot and killed, a 15 percent increase from 2017.
+- Firearms-related fatalities were the leading cause of law enforcement deaths, with 27 officers shot and killed during the first 6 months of the year.

-- 50 officers were killed in traffic-related incidents, a 9 percent increase over 2017 traffic-related deaths.
+- 26 officers were killed in traffic-related incidents, an 8 percent increase over first-half 2019 traffic-related deaths.

 Our nation's law enforcement faces a variety of unpredictable challenges, threats, and situations every day.
 They put physical and emotional tolls on our officers, requiring constant awareness of (and concern for) the possible risks of (as well as exposure to) volatile, physically dangerous, and sometimes tragic and emotional situations.
 If left unaddressed, fatalities due to these situations and stressors will continue.
 Law enforcement officers need to be as prepared as possible with the skills, knowledge, and tools to help them not only better address the emotional and mental aspects of police work but also the strategic and tactical aspects of the profession in order to be safer, healthier, and serve their communities and agencies to the best of their abilities.

 To address these concerns, BJA created the following programs under NOSI:

 National Consortium on Preventing Law Enforcement Suicide